hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

             <td>Long</td>
             <td>Nullable</td>
             <td>
-                Persistent ID of the current version CodeSystem resource in the HFJ_RESOURCE table.
+                Persistent ID of the most recently updated version of the CodeSystem resource for this URL in the HFJ_RESOURCE table.
             </td>
         </tr>
     </tbody>